Miry1919/hugosite/content/books.md

 #### <span style="color:red">Leggerò a breve</span>
 * _#Humanless.
 L'algoritmo egoista_ — Massimo Chiriatti
 * _Modernità Liquida_ — Zygmunt Bauman
+* _Click Here to Kill Everybody: Security and Survival in a Hyper-Connected World_ — Bruce Schneier
 * _Indistractable: How to Control Your Attention and Choose Your Life_ — Nir Eyal
 * _Pensieri lenti e veloci_ — Daniel Kahneman